pocarisweat257/test_template/README.md

 The goals and objectives of the project are as follows:

-1. Execute the Cluster application and the PDC-System on separate Linux virtual domain using hypervisor
+1. Execute the Cluster application and the PDC-System on separate Linux virtual domain using hypervisor.
-2. Transfer ultrasonic sensor data and control results to the Cluster application using interdomain communication protocol
+2. Transfer ultrasonic sensor data and control results to the Cluster application using interdomain communication protocol.
-3. Optimize the system to minimize the overhead and performance degradation caused by hardware virtualization
+3. Optimize the system to minimize the overhead and performance degradation caused by hardware virtualization.
 </br>